-What makes a great headshot?
+What makes a good headshot?

 Questions to ask yourself when taking your headshot: